eclipse-kura/kura/docs/references/rest-apis/rest-security-api.md

 ##### Responses

 - 200 OK status
-- 500 Internal Server Error (also returned when no `SecurityService` implementation is provided)
+- 500 Internal Server Error (also returned when no `SecurityService` implementation is available)

 #### Reload command line fingerprint